stubma/cocos2dx-classical/README.md

 			* Note: don't support add page item in CocoStudio
 	* fix memory leak in UILabelBMFont::setFntFile
 	* return created item in Listview::pushBackDefaultItem
+	* fix bug: CCArmature frame event may be triggered more than once
 	* Note: if you want to use skeleton animation, please still use CocoStudio Windows version, 1.4.0.1 is recommended.
 * reimplement TMX, support multi-tileset for one layer(merge from cocos2dx-better CBTMXTileMap)
 * reimplement CCTableView(merge from cocos2dx-better CCGridView):